 Most often, a lump in the abdomen is caused by a hernia.
 An abdominal hernia occurs when there is a weak spot in the abdominal wall.
 This allows the internal organs to bulge through the muscles of the abdomen.
 A hernia may appear after you strain, or lift something heavy, or after a long period of coughing.

 There are several types of hernias, based on where they occur:

 Other causes of a lump in the abdominal wall include:

-Call your doctor if you have a lump in your abdomen that becomes larger, changes color, or is painful.
+Call your health care provider if you have a lump in your abdomen especially if it becomes larger, changes color, or is painful.

-If you have a hernia, call your doctor if you have:
+If you have a hernia, call your provider if:

-The doctor will examine you and ask questions about your medical history and symptoms, such as:
+The provider will examine you and ask questions about your medical history and symptoms, such as:

 During the physical exam, you may be asked to cough or strain.

 Surgery may be needed to correct hernias that do not go away or cause symptoms.
 The surgery may be done through a large surgical cut, or through a smaller cut into which the surgeon inserts a camera and other instruments.